simon-panek/reading-notes/README.md

 - [ ] \(Optional) Leave a check box unchecked to test

 <img src="/Simon%20Profile%20Pic.jpg" width=200>

-###### Yet to figure out why this does not show up correctly in the deployed version.
+###### Yet to figure out why this picture does not show up correctly in the deployed version.
 Possible issue with the theme?

 ## Growth Mindset